-Lately I’ve been intrigued by something called the ‘viewing pattern’ of people.
-This is a pattern in which people view, in this case, websites.
-There are really a lot of ideas about this out there.
+Have you ever monitored the viewing pattern of people visiting your website?
+This is the pattern in which people view, in this case, websites.
+There are a lot of ideas about this out there.
 Now I’m wondering: is there one ‘right’ pattern?
 Can we somehow turn all the results of research about this into one optimized website?
 In other words: is there one pattern we should follow when designing our product and landing pages?
 Unfortunately, it seems there isn’t one ‘golden rule’ for this.
 These kinds of patterns are subject to culture and education.
 Most probably the patterns are also vastly different for languages that are read from right to left.
 And of course, it could be different for men and women as well.

 Users will view the top content of a page horizontally first.
-After this their view will go down the page, and they’ll view another part horizontally.
+After this, their view will go down the page, and they’ll view another part horizontally.
 However, this area of horizontal viewing will usually be smaller than the top viewing area.
 Users will end up just ‘scanning’ the left side of the page’s content (best shown in the middle screenshot).

 The Gutenberg Diagram